Chart Color Schemes

 Infrastructure

-Bakewell has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Bakewell has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally

-No infrastructure changes in the area were identified by AreaSearch.
-Key projects include Darwin Light Rail Stage 1, Hudson Creek Power Station, Marine Industry Park, and Darwin Corporate Park.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified zero projects that could potentially impact this area.
+Notable projects include Darwin Light Rail Stage 1, Hudson Creek Power Station, Marine Industry Park, and Darwin Corporate Park.
+The following details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.